MARS-LOGO

 Bringing Nature Home: How You Can Sustain Wildlife with Native Plants by Doug Tallamy

-Plant Guides for Eastern Vancouver Island
+Plant Guides suiting Eastern Vancouver Island

 Garry Oak Gardener’s Handbook: Nurturing Native Plant Habitat in Garry Oak Communities (downloadable .pdf)